-We use the results of a number of historic studies as inputs into our methodology in relation to the reporting of leakage.
-Please note that due to the nature of these studies, they do not cover the full population that the study is representative of (i.e. for DWUS London this population is London) nor are they all updated annually.
+We use the results of a number of studies as inputs into our methodology in relation to the reporting of leakage.
+Please note that due to the nature of these studies, they do not cover the full population that the study is representative of, nor are they all updated annually.
 Where the results of studies are utilised, we are comfortable that these continue to be relevant to, and are representative of, the current reporting period and the relevant population.

 Examples of these studies are: